-Because of their very nature, how and what questions naturally focus our minds on problem solving thinking strategies that help to expand the possibilities and find solutions to the challenges that are currently confronting our lives.
+Because of their very nature, how and what questions naturally focus our minds on problem-solving thinking strategies that help to expand the possibilities and find solutions to the challenges that are currently confronting our lives.

 Help You Focus on Goals and Objectives

-Because these questions are focused on solutions, they will therefore help you to focus and direct your thoughts towards the goals and objectives you are seeking to obtain.
+Because these questions are focused on solutions, they will, therefore, help you to focus and direct your thoughts towards the goals and objectives you are seeking to obtain.

-To help you with this, you must persistently direct your mind on asking questions that will focus you on a myriad of methods and strategies you can utilize to assist you with achieving your goals.
+To help you with this, you must persistently direct your mind on asking questions that will focus you on a myriad of methods and strategies you can utilize to assist you in achieving your goals.

 Help You Expand Creativity

 Creativity comes through the process of asking solution focused questions, that expand our perspective and awareness about a specific problem or challenge that is confronting us.